vishrayne/react-native-navigation-experiment/README.md

 ### IMPORTANT
 - Tested only on Android (For iOS, manually link native-navigation and async-storage libraries)
-- Since I'm using native-navigation instead of the traditional navigation library, `react-native link <xyz-framework>` won't work as expected.
-You will have to manually link those dependencies
+- Since I'm using `react-native-navigation` instead of  traditional navigation library, `react-native link <xyz-framework>` **won't work as expected.
+Instead you should check or manually link** 3rd party libs/frameworks.